jhajek/Linux-text-book-part-1/files/Labs/Chapter-08/lab-chapter-08.md

 1) Write a shell script that takes 4 positional parameters.
 In the shell script print out $0, $#, and $@ with an explanation of what these variables contain.

-1) Write a cron job that executes the command, `sudo mysqldump --all-databases` at 11:59 pm on Sunday every week of the month.
+1) Write a `cron` job that executes the command, `sudo mysqldump --all-databases` at 11:59 pm on Sunday every week of the month.

-1) Using awk and other tools, how would you find which ip caused the most HTTP 404 errors?
+1) Using `awk` and other tools, how would you find which ip caused the most HTTP 404 errors?
 Take a screenshot of the command and the output.
 Use these two files in ```files/Chapter-08/logs```: u_ex150721.log, u_ex151002.log.

-1) Using awk and other tools, how would you capture the top 5 offending IPs?
+1) Using `awk` and other tools, how would you capture the top 5 offending IPs?
 Take a screenshot of the command and the output.
 Use these two files in ```files/Chapter-08/logs```: u_ex150721.log, u_ex151002.log.

-1) Using sed, type the command to find the line **bind-address** located in the mariadb database server config file (you might need to install mariadb-server).
+1) Using `sed`, type the command to find the line **bind-address** located in the mariadb database server config file (you might need to install mariadb-server).
 The file locations are: Fedora ```/etc/my.cnf.d/mariadb-server.cnf``` and Ubuntu ```/etc/mysql/mariadb.conf.d/50-server.cnf```.
 Comment out the value, change the IP value to 0.0.0.0, and write the change back to the original file.
 Take a screenshot of the output.